AhmedKhaledp-0/NEO_SHERXE/README.md

 ## Project Overview

-NEO SPHERXE is an interactive web application developed for the NASA Space Apps 2024 Cairo Hackathon.
+NEO SPHERXE is an interactive web application inspired by the NASA Space Apps Challenge.
 The platform provides real-time visualization and tracking of Near-Earth Objects (NEOs), including asteroids and potentially hazardous objects, using NASA's data resources and APIs.

 ## Key Features